 Pre-foreclosure For A Good Profit

 Like mentioned earlier, the homeowner needs to still be in the pre-foreclosure process for us, as real estate investors, to be able to help them for a profit.
-It is too late when the home goes into foreclosure auction.
-At least, when using creative real estate investing with no money up front.
+When the home goes into the foreclosure auction, it is already too late.

 What To Do If You Do Not Have Any Cash Capital?